 A growing list of live and recorded science webinars, films, and home educational resources so you can keep learning during the COVID-19 pandemic.

-AFS Webinar Series
+AFS Webinar and Video Series

 AFS Virtual Spring Conference: This free virtual conference provided those with canceled meetings a forum to present their science.
 The series ran April 16 – May 7, 2020.
 Recordings of the presentations are available (AFS member login required): Virtual Spring Conference.